 ACDC - smart Communication Technology

-ACDC (Analog Carrier for Digital Communication) is a patented technology for using the existing analog cabling of gas detection systems for digital data transmission.
-The advantage: The existing cables remain in place, transmit additional digital information in addition to the mere measured values, and can be used in the future to integrate portable detection devices into fixed systems.
+ACDC (Analog Carrier for Digital Communication) is a patented technology which uses existing analog cabling of gas detection systems for digital data transmission.
+The advantage: the existing cables remain in place, transmit digital information in addition to the mere measured values, and can be used in the future to integrate portable detection devices into fixed systems.

 analog wiring in a digital world